Spheluo/SARS-CoV2-sequence-predictor/SARS-CoV-2-sequence-predictor/README.md

 The SARS-CoV-2 sequence data come from the NCBI virus database.

-The codes were rewritten so that they can be run on Google Colab.
+Some codes were rewritten so that they can be run on Google Colab.

 ----------------------------------------------------------------------
 ### Viewing Flu Forecaster